Art in the Library

 New Hope’s tradition as an artistic community is celebrated through artwork in our library.

-Paintings, prints, furniture and literary works from some of the community’s more famous residents as well as more contemporary pieces add to the ambiance of this special place.
+Paintings, prints, furniture, sculpture, and literary works from some of the community’s more famous residents as well as more contemporary pieces add to the ambiance of this special place.
 Our philosophy is that the library should be reflective of the community it serves.
 Please visit and enjoy!

 Portrait of Marie Ralston by William Lathrop